Horlawhumy-dev/djangoheroku/index.md

 ### Introduction

 In this tutorial, I will be walking you through the steps of deploying the Django application with a relational database using the Heroku server by building a `student profile` application.
-Heroku is one of the cloud providers out there that allow developers to host their application on their server, and helps by monitoring, managing the health checks of the server.
+Heroku is one of the cloud providers out there that allows developers to host application on their server, with monitoring and managing the health checks of the server.

 To deploy the Django application on the Heroku server, some dependencies are needed to set up.
-Feel free to brush up on concepts of Django that require mastering in this article [Core Concepts of Django to master](/https://section.io/engineering-education/core-concepts-of-django-to-learn/), though it is not a prerequisite for this.
+Feel free to brush up on concepts of Django that require mastering in this article [Core Concepts of Django to master](/https://section.io/engineering-education/core-concepts-of-django-to-learn/), although this is not a prequisite.

 #### Prequisites
 [Python Websites](/https://www.python.org/downloads/)